molgenis/molgenis.org/public/pipelines/ngs-run.md

 ```
 ### 5) Submit jobs

-navigate to jobs folder (this will be outputted at the step before this one).
+navigate to jobs folder.
+The location of the jobs folder will be outputted at the step before this one (step 4).
 ```bash
 sh submit.sh
 ```